Zantier/vikattis/README.md

 Note that problems will be presented to you in the order they are in the file, and the lines will be deleted as problems are solved.

-It may help to paste this javascript snippet into the console of chrome developer tools.
+An easy way to populate `problems.txt` is to log into kattis, go to https://open.kattis.com/problems?order=problem_difficulty, and paste this javascript snippet into the console of firefox/chrome developer tools.
 It copies to clipboard a line-separated list of problem IDs that haven't been completed on the current page, then clicks the "Next" button.
 On the next page, you can run the script again by pressing `UP`, `ENTER`.